 - Social Security: Changes to Social Security made work more attractive relative to retirement.
-The liberalization, and for some the elimination, of the earnings test removed what many saw as an impediment to continued work.
-The increase in the Full Retirement Age (FRA) from 65 to 67 reduced benefits for those claiming early.
-And, the enhanced delayed retirement credit increased incentives to keep working between the FRA and age 70. - Pension type: The shift from defined benefit to 401(k) plans eliminated built-in incentives to retire.
-Moreover, since 401(k) participants bear investment risk, they need to work longer to accumulate a buffer against prematurely exhaust-

-Note: Work rates during 1880-1930 are any reported gainful occupation; work rates during 1940-2021 are labor force participation rates - working or seeking work.
-Sources: Ruggles et al. (2010) and author's calculations from U.S. Census Bureau, Current Population Survey (CPS) (1970-2021). ing their resources.
-Studies show that workers covered by 401(k) plans retire a year or two later on average than similarly situated workers covered by a defined benefit plan.

-- Education: Education is a key determinant of worker productivity.
-Better-educated workers have more employment opportunities, are paid more, and work longer.
-Between 1985 and 2015, the share of older workers with college degrees increased sharply, and the educational gap between older and prime age men largely disappeared.
-The movement of large numbers of men up the educational ladder helps explain the increase in participation rates of older men. - Improved health and longevity: Life expectancy for men at 65 has increased about 3.7 years since 1985, and until 2010 the evidence suggested that people were healthier as well.
-The correlation between health and labor force activity is very strong, meaning that the increase in disability-free life expectancy would have contributed to the increased labor force activity of older men. - Decline of retiree health insurance: The rapid rise in health care costs has been accompanied by a significant decline in employer provision of retiree health insurance.
+The liberalization, and for those at the Full Retirement Age (FRA) the elimination, of the earnings test removed what many viewed as an impediment to continued work.7 The increase in the FRA from 65 to 67 reduced benefits for those claiming early.
+And, the enhanced delayed retirement credit increased incentives to keep working between the FRA and age 70.8 One recent estimate suggests these changes were responsible for about one-fifth of the increase in work for those ages 65-69.9 Clearly other factors also played a role. - Pension type: The shift from defined benefit to 401(k) plans eliminated built-in incentives to retire.10 Moreover, since 401(k) participants bear investment risk, they need to work longer to accumulate a buffer against prematurely exhausting their resources.
+Studies show that workers covered by 401(k) plans retire a year or two later on average than similarly situated workers covered by a defined benefit plan.11 - Education: Education is a key determinant of worker productivity.
+Better-educated workers have less physically demanding jobs, more employment opportunities, are paid more, and work longer.
+Between 1985 and 2015, the share of older workers with college degrees increased sharply, and the educational gap between older and prime-age men largely disappeared.
+The movement of large numbers of men up the educational ladder helps explain the increase in participation rates of older men.12 - Improved health and longevity: Average life expectancy for men at 65 has increased about 3.2 years since 1990, and until 2010 the evidence suggested that people were healthier as well.13 The correlation between health and labor force activity is very strong, meaning that the increase in disability-free life expectancy would have contributed to the increased labor force activity of older men.

+- Decline of retiree health insurance: The rapid rise in healthcare costs has been accompanied by a significant decline in employer provision of retiree health insurance.
 This decline has dramatically changed the incentives facing older workers.
 If they stay with their employer, they continue to receive health insurance; if they leave before 65, when they qualify for Medicare, they are forced to purchase insurance on their own.
-Hence, workers have a strong incentive to stay working until they qualify for Medicare. - Less physically demanding jobs: The nature of employment has also changed dramatically since the mid-1980s.
+Hence, workers have a strong incentive to stay working until they qualify for Medicare.14 - Less physically demanding jobs: The nature of employment has also changed dramatically since the mid-1980s.
 As manufacturing has declined, the service sector has exploded with knowledge-based opportunities.
 Even within manufacturing the nature of jobs has changed, as firms have automated and outsourced production and employed more managers, engineers, and technicians.
-The new jobs put less strain on older bodies. - Joint decision-making: The increased percentage of married women working means the decision to retire involves both spouses.
-Studies suggest that husbands and wives like to coordinate their retirement.
-Since wives on average are three years younger than their husbands, if they retire at age 62 (when first eligible to claim Social Security), it would push husbands' retirement age toward 65.

-• Non-pecuniary factors: Older workers tend to be among the more educated, the healthiest, and the wealthiest.
-Their wages are lower than those earned by their younger counterparts and lower than their own past earnings.
+The new jobs put less strain on older bodies.15 - Joint decision-making: The increased percentage of married women working means the decision to retire involves both spouses.
+Studies suggest that husbands and wives like to coordinate their retirement.16 Since wives on average are three years younger than their husbands, if they retire at age 62 (when first eligible to claim Social Security), it would push husbands' retirement age toward 65.17 - Non-pecuniary factors: Older workers tend to be among the more educated, the healthiest, and the wealthiest.18 Their wages are lower than those earned by their younger counterparts and lower than their own past earnings.
 This pattern suggests that money may not be the only motivator.

-As a result of these various factors, the workforce activity of men has increased substantially since the mid-1980s.
+As a result of these various factors, the workforce activity of men has increased substantially since 1990.
 The question is how this trend translates into changes in the average retirement age.